Jellevanderwerff/rhythms_in_randomness/README.md

 # Humans can find rhythm in randomly timed sounds

-This repository contains the data, analysis code, and supplementary materials for the article **"Humans can find rhythm in randomly timed sounds"**.
+This repository contains the data, analysis code, and supplementary materials for the article **"Humans can find rhythm in randomly timed sounds"**, as published in _Royal Society Open Science_.

 ## Abstract

-To be added.
+Humans are keen pattern-seekers, and take advantage of regularities present in their environment.
+In the temporal domain, we may call these patterns rhythms; but what is rhythm?
+Definitions vary, but all presuppose a categorical distinction between rhythm and randomness.
+Here, we challenge this view, and show that two types of random sound sequences—-classically considered arrhythmic by experimenters-—differ in the amount of regularity humans reconstruct from them.
+When asked to synchronize to randomly timed sounds, participants leverage statistics to estimate the underlying tempo of the sequence, similar to linear statistical estimators.
+Theoretically, our results challenge current definitions of rhythm by showing that rhythmicity and randomness are instances of a continuum.
+Methodologically, our data and mathematical model both show that a common method for creating random timing, namely the jittering of event onsets, introduces an undesirable regularity that humans readily exploit.
+New experiments should aim to maximize temporal randomness, and past experiments’ outcomes require reconsideration.

 ## Contents